+Available-for-sale securities are comprised of investments in marketable debt securities that when acquired are classified and accounted for as available-for-sale securities.
 Available-for-sale securities are measured at fair value in the Consolidated Balance Sheets and unrealized gains and losses are included in the Consolidated Statements of Comprehensive Loss.
 Realized gains and losses are recognized when the securities are sold based on the specific identification method and realized gains and losses, interest, and dividends are recorded within "Interest income" in the Consolidated Statements of Operations.